-The option to choose a cover for your Instagram video is only available on our Pro and Business Plans.
+The option to choose a cover for your Instagram video is only available on our Pro, Premium, and Business Plans.
 It is not available on the Free Plan.
 More information on our plans can be found here.

 How thumbnails and titles are used on each social network